Let’s set the scene for the night: Imagine, it’s your second date, and you just remembered your date requested a home cooked-gourmet meal.

-1. First, bring a large pot of cold water to a quick boil.
-Cold water is the trick!
-For a quicker boil, cap the pot of cold water with a lid.
+First, bring a large pot of cold water to a quick boil.
+Coldwater is the trick!
+For a faster boil, cap the pot of cold water with a lid.
 Make sure the water has come to a full boil before adding the pasta.

-2. Next, shake all the pasta to the boiling water.
+Next, shake all the pasta to the boiling water.
 Stir in the salt, while at a high boil.
 (This process prevents the pasta from sticking together).
 You want to help the pasta to cook by stirring while boiling.
-Keep the pasta boiling at a fast boil, until cooked.
+Keep the pasta boiling at a fast boil until cooked.

-4. Add: 1 garlic clove, for flavor and 1 tablespoon of vegan butter or olive all, combine thoroughly.
+Add: 1 garlic clove, for flavor and one tablespoon of vegan butter or olive all, combine thoroughly.
 Set aside.

 Cashew Cream Preparation:

 Cover cashews and set in the refrigerator for 24 hours.
 (This method softens and adds flavor to the shell.)
-After 24 hours, drain cashews (thoroughly) and pour into the food processor or blender.
+After 24 hours, drain cashews (thoroughly) and pour into a food processor or blender.

 (Thick to thin.)
 Set aside cream.

 - ½ cup unsweetened milk substitution or warm water

 - 1 cup hot sauce (Frank’s Red Hot) or Sriracha